 Do I need a food processor if I have a Vitamix?

-While this depends on what you intend to make, a Vitamix can undoubtedly replace a food processor.
-This is because Vitamix blenders have blades optimized to pulverize ingredients and blend liquids while food processor blades are high for slicing.
+While this depends on what you intend to make, a Vitamix can undoubtedly replace a food processor because Vitamix blenders have larger blades optimized to pulverize ingredients and blend liquids while food processor blades are high for slicing.

 Also, because of the circulation vortex and powerful motor, a Vitamix can tackle all blending tasks, including soup, smoothies, nut butter, frozen desserts, almond milk, and many more.
 Plus, with a Vitamix, you can quickly chop vegetables as you would with a food processor.

 Yes, it is possible to chop onions in a Vitamix blender that has the pulse function.
 A Vitamix makes the process of chopping onions easy and effortless.
-A Vitamix blender will also save you from tearing, something that is usual when chopping onions.
+A Vitamix blender will also save you from tearing when chopping onions.

 All you have to do is peel the onions.
-Then, you have to cut them into quarters before placing them in the blender.
+Then cut them into quarters before placing them in the blender.
 Then use the pulse button to run the blender on low speed for about 6 to 10 times.
 As the machine runs, you can use the tamper to push any pieces that are not chopped to the bottom of the blender.
 Turn off the device once you have achieved the right texture.

 Is the Vitamix dry container worth it?

 The Vitamix dry container has ounce markings, and the lid plug also has 2-ounce measurements.
-The container is which has a spill-proof spout, and the self-clean option is compatible with Classis C-Series or G-Series Vitamix blenders.
-It is also easy to store and great for those with limited space.
+The container has a spill-proof spout, and the self-clean option is compatible with Classis C-Series or G-Series Vitamix blenders.
+It is also easy to store and great in limited space.

 Something that Vitamix blenders boast of is functionality and versatility.
 Apart from blending, chopping, and shredding, Vitamix can also grind tough ingredients like coffee beans to make good quality coffee powder.

-After extensive research of these two blender models from Vitamix, our pick is the newer Vitamix 5300 model.
+After extensive research on these two models, our pick is the newer Vitamix 5300 model.
 Vitamix 5300 is an improvement of the 5200 model, and it comes with additional features for even more excellent performance.